erictossell/MythicPlusBot/README.md

-# Mythic+ Bot - A Discord bot that brings your guilds Mythic+ Data directly to your discord server.
+# Mythic+ Bot - A Discord bot that brings your guilds Mythic+ data directly to your discord server.

 Mythic+ Bot allows discord server owners to define their own roster of players from accross a region and compile daily and weekly reports on the Mythic+ dungeon runs completed directly in discord.